 What is minimally invasive cardiac surgery?

-Minimally invasive cardiac surgery uses small chest incisions and laparoscopic instruments to gain access to the heart.
-In contrast, traditional heart surgeries use a large cut in the chest to split the breast bone (also known as a sternotomy) and gain access to the heart.
+Minimally invasive cardiac surgery uses small chest incisions and endoscopic instruments to gain access to the heart.
+In contrast, traditional heart surgeries use a large cut in the chest to split the breastbone (also known as a sternotomy) and gain access to the heart.

 As heart surgery techniques and technology improve over time, more conditions may be treated through minimally invasive surgery or keyhole surgery.
-This technique can help to reduce pain and scarring while maintaining safety and efficacy.
+This technique can help to reduce pain and scarring while maintaining safety and efficacy, while revolutionising the overall patient recovery experience.

 What are the minimally invasive cardiac procedural treatments available at our hospitals?

-- Minimally invasive mitral valve repair, which can relieve symptoms of mitral regurgitation and prevent hospitalisation for heart failure, can be done through a small sternotomy or anterior thoracotomy
+Minimally invasive mitral valve repair, which can relieve symptoms of mitral regurgitation or stenosis and prevent hospitalisation for heart failure, can be done through a small sternotomy or anterior thoracotomy

 Who should not undergo minimally invasive cardiac surgery?